Important signs to watch for if you are pregnant

 - Drink 8-12 cups of fluid each day to prevent dehydration.
 Choose water, milk, 100% fruit juice, soup and other caffeine-free beverages.

 - Not exercising regularly gives you a greater chance of being constipated.
 Walking and swimming help the intestines work by stimulating your bowels.
-Try exercising three times a week for 20-30 minutes.
 Check with your doctor/midwife first before starting any new activity.

 Foods to try